Raghavan-B/Customer_Segmentation_Using_Clustering/README.md

 ## Acknowledgements

 - The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com).
-- Special thanks to Prodigy Infotech for the opportunity to work on this project.

 ---

 Feel free to adjust the text to better suit your specific project details and preferences.